 By Todd Gitlin

-The following is the fifth post in my Questions Reporters Should Ask series.
-My goal for the series is to highlight questions that, to my mind and to the best of my research, the press has not asked (or at least not asked often or insistently enough) of, in this case, the Republican candidate Senator John McCain.
+This is the third in my Questions Reporters Should Ask series, which I kicked off three weeks ago with eight for Mike Huckabee and followed with eight more for Barack Obama.
+As I wrote earlier, my goal with this series is to highlight questions that, to my mind and to the best of my research, the press has not asked (or at least not asked often or insistently enough).
+I’ll be posing questions for other candidates going forward.
+Next up: Hillary Clinton.

 News and politics